 Treasure Data’s customer data platform sorts morasses of web, mobile and IoT data into rich, individualized customer profiles so marketers can communicate with their desired demographics in a more tailored and personalized way.

-Actian’s cloud-native data warehouse, which debuted in March 2019, was built for near-instantaneous results — even if users run multiple queries at once.
+Actian’s cloud-native data warehouse is built for near-instantaneous results — even if users run multiple queries at once.
 Backed by support from Microsoft and Amazon’s public clouds, it can analyze data in public and private Clouds.
 For easy app use, the platform comes with ready-made connections to Salesforce, Workday and others.

 Born out of the open-source Greenplum Database project, this platform uses PostgreSQL to conquer varied data analysis and operations projects, from quests for business intelligence to deep learning.
 Greenplum can parse data housed in clouds and servers, as well as container orchestration systems.
 Additionally, it comes with a built-in toolkit of extensions for location-based analysis, document extraction and multi-node analysis.